mattpiccolella/stop-and-frisk/docs/notes.md

 - ac_stsnd additional circumstances - sights or sounds of criminal activity
 - ac_rept additional circumstances - report by victim/witness/officer
 - ac_inves additional circumstances - ongoing investigation

+###Naive Bayes Results

+        0     1
+  0 87392  4143
+  1 12730  2308

+  AUC:  0.7008258

+  Here is the problem, which is evident through the A-Priori probabilites
+           0          1
+  0.93936259 0.06063741

+###Logistic Regression Results

+             0      1
+  FALSE 100098   6434
+  TRUE      24     17

+When plotting the probabilites you get all the mass towards the left

+AUC: 0.7138809

+##Balancing data

+Given the inbalance in the data we sampled a data set that was more balanced.
+We used all 34000 arrests and a random sample of 50000 stops that did not lead to arrest

+###Naive Bayes with Balanced Data

+       0    1
+  0 7739 3161
+  1 2201 3359

+  AUC 0.7009978

+###Logistic Regression With Balanced Data

+          0    1
+  FALSE 8319 3575
+  TRUE  1621 2945

+  Big change in histogram

+AUC: 0.717748